TITLE 35: ENVIRONMENTAL PROTECTION

 ii) When a visual inspection is not planned and the remanufacturer or other person that stores or treats the hazardous secondary material could not have known about the inspection 30 calendar days before refilling the tank, the remanufacturer or other person that stores or treats the hazardous secondary material must notify the Agency as soon as possible, but no later than seven calendar days before refilling of the tank.
 This notification may be made by telephone and immediately followed by a written explanation for why the inspection is unplanned.
 Alternatively, written notification, including the explanation for the unplanned inspection, may be sent so that it is received by the Agency at least seven calendar days before refilling the tank.

-f) The remanufacturer or other person that stores or treats the hazardous secondary material who controls air pollutant emissions from a tank using an external floating roof must meet the requirements specified in subsections (f)(1) through (f)(3).
+f) The remanufacturer or other person that stores or treats the hazardous secondary material that controls air pollutant emissions from a tank using an external floating roof must meet the requirements specified in subsections (f)(1) through (f)(3).

 A) The external floating roof must be designed to float on the liquid surface except when the floating roof must be supported by the leg supports.